 For restrictions related to using SQL*Plus, see section Known Problems, Restrictions, and Workarounds in Oracle Database Installation and Administration Guide for Fujitsu BS2000/OSD.

 LOGIN.SQL, which is designed for local and individual use.

 Whenever any user starts SQL*Plus, first the

 GLOGIN.SQL file is read, followed by the user's

 GLOGIN.SQL is executed whenever any user starts SQL*Plus.
 This file can contain SQL statements or SQL*Plus commands to be run at the beginning of the SQL*Plus session.
 The

 GLOGIN.SQL file is located under the installation user ID, and its name is

 GLOGIN.SQL file if required.
 The

-GLOGIN.SQL file will be run regardless of the current user ID.
+GLOGIN.SQL file is run regardless of the current user ID.